Large deviations for the $q$-deformed polynuclear growth: Introduction

-One of the key novelties of this paper is that our methods to establish large deviation principles for lower-tail events are rather flexible and we envision them to be adaptable to other interesting situations such as ASEP or stochastic six vertex model, where similar algebraic structures are present.
+One of the key novelties of this paper is the deconvolution scheme that we propose to establish lower tail Large Deviation Principle.
+In our forthcoming work \cite{dlm24} we adapt this scheme to the stochastic six vertex model and we envision them to be adaptable to ASEP as well, where similar algebraic structures are present.
 The fact that the function $\mathcal{F}$ is the Moreau envelope of a convex, closed function, i.e. $\Phi_-$ implies, thanks to results from convex analysis \cite{attouch}, that $\mathcal{F}$ is also continuously differentiable.
 This is remarkable because only little explicit knowledge of the function $\mathcal{F}$ is required to establish this sort of regularity.
-In the presence of further regularity of $\Phi_-$, namely it being $C^2$, we could find an explicit expression for $\mathcal{F}$ (which would become $C^2$ in a half line $[\mu_q,+\infty)$, from properties of the Moreau envelope), which would follow from solving a certain highly non-linear differential equation derived (under the assumption that $\mathcal{F} \in C^2$) in \cref{subs:eq_diff}.
+In the presence of further regularity of $\Phi_-$, namely it being $C^2$, we could find an explicit expression for $\mathcal{F}$ (which would become $C^2$ in a half line $[\mu_q,+\infty)$, from properties of the Moreau envelope), which would follow from solving a certain highly non-linear differential equation derived (under the assumption that $\mathcal{F} \in C^2$) in \Cref{subs:eq_diff}.

-In general the presence of a rich mathematical structure around the study of the $q$-PNG invites to several alternative approaches, which we do not pursue in this paper.
-We collect further directions, which include connections to potential theory and Riemann-Hilbert method, approaches through connections to dimer models, or approaches through probabilistic-geometric methods from the theory of last passage percolation in \cref{sec:further_approaches}.

-\subsection{Comparison with other large deviations results for growth processes.}
+\subsection{Comparison with other large deviations results for growth processes}

-In this section we review some of the results and available techniques to solve LDP problems for KPZ models.
+We now review some of the results and available techniques to solve LDP problems for KPZ models.